falcosecurity/falco/README.md

 write and interactive and fd.name contains sysdig write and interactive and fd.name contains .txt
 ```

-Let's assume you called that file rules.txt.
-Now you can run digwatch like so:

-`./userspace/digwatch/digwatch rules.txt`

 And you will see an output event for any interactive process that touches a file with "sysdig" or ".txt" in its name!